American Civil War History Club

-Ski Club takes place each Friday after school in the winter.
+Ski Club takes place 8 Fridays after school in the winter.
 On these cold, snowy days, the members of the club take busses from CHS to Holiday Valley before hitting the slopes.
-At the end of the evening, the students take the busses back to CHS.
+At the end of the evening, participating students are bussed back to CHS.
 For more information, contact Mr. Dennis Beecher at email@example.com.

 Wall Street Club

 The CHS Wall Street Club meets in M104 once a week after school.
 Students in the club are given 100,000 fictional dollars to play against other local high school teams.
-For more information, contact Mr. Michael Magnuson at firstname.lastname@example.org and Mr. Scott Walters email@example.com.
+For more information, contact Mr. Michael Magnuson at firstname.lastname@example.org and Mr. Scott Walters email@example.com

 The CHS Writers’ Club meets for two hours twice a month.
 Students in the club use this time for writing exercises and to share original projects in order to garner constructive criticism.
 Some members of Writers’ Club also participate in National Novel Writing Month, in which they are challenged to write a 50,000 word novel in the month of November.
 For more information, contact Dr. Amy Kimmel at firstname.lastname@example.org.